philippmossier/face-recognition-api/README.md

 Face Recognition API
 =========================================

-Server for the facerecognition brain
+Server for the facerecognition brain.

 How to start the APP
 ----------------------------